Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 We can't say what we don't know.

-We can't we don't have crystal balls here.
+We don't have crystal balls here.

-Look, there's a whole other thing about this too, Sean.
+The big picture is, is the Saudis now, look, there's a whole other thing about this too, Sean.

 You can go on and on and on and on and on.

-So I mean, come on.
+So, I mean, come on.

 Listen, I'm not going to sit here and cast dispersions, but I will say this.